 Tripod heads come in various forms and the type you choose is down to the type of photography you take and often personal preference.
 Ballheads offer the most freedom; while pan and tilt heads allow greater accuracy and their ability to alter just one plane at a time can make them more suitable for panning.
 You'll find all the major series of heads listed here, plus some more specialist ones too.

 Ball and socket heads, or ball heads for short, allow your camera to be quickly adjusted in all directions and then clamped still in one single movement.
 This makes them ideal for when speed is of the essence and when your subject, or composition, needs adjusting for across more than one plane.
+Better ball heads will often also offer a seperate panoramic knob so that you can pan on a plane.

 Pan and tilt heads